 Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost using the effective interest rate method.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the Consolidated Statement of Comprehensive Income over the period of the borrowings using the effective interest method.
-Foreign denominated debt is translated at the balance date spot rate in accordance with AASB 121 Effects of Changes in Foreign Exchange Rates, with associated gains/losses recognised in the Consolidated Statement of Comprehensive Income.
+Foreign denominated debt is translated at the balance date spot rate in accordance with AASB 121 Effects of Changes in Foreign Exchange Rates, with associated gains/losses recognised in the Consolidated Statement of Comprehensive Income over the interest of Comprehensive Income.
 Borrowings with maturities greater than 1 year from balance date are classified as non-current liabilities.